rethinkdb/rethinkdb/docs/index.rst

 RethinkDB requires the following software to operate:

-- A linux distribution with a 64 bit, recent 2.6 kernel
+- A Linux distribution with a 64 bit, recent 2.6 kernel

 ------------
 Installation